Washington State Registration

 Washington State is a Franchise Registration State.
 The initial FDD filing fee is $600 and the annual renewal fee is $100.

 Washington State is a franchise registration state.
-As a franchisor, before offering or selling a franchise in Washington, you must register your FDD with the Securities Division of the Washington State Department of Financial Institutions.
+Before offering or selling a franchise in Washington, you must register your FDD with the Securities Division of the Washington State Department of Financial Institutions.
 The initial filing fee is $600 and the renewal fee is $100.
 FDD registration lasts for one year and requires annual renewal.

 Washington State Franchise FAQs